Augusta, Waterville area bridge, cribbage results - CentralMaine.com

 HALLOWELL — Spectrum Generations William S. Cohen Community Center, announced its recent bridge and cribbage winners.

-Game day bridge winners on Wednesday were Dee Dee Brown, who placed first; Paul Betit, second; and Hanneke McQuoid, third.
+Game day bridge winners on Wednesday were Sally Nelson placed first; Gerene Lachapelle placed second and Suzanne Finn placed

+third.
+On May 4 the winners were Jerry Sandidge placed first; Dave Lathe placed second and Tom Hanley placed third.
+Thursday winners were Don Albert placed first, Gerene Lachapelle placed second and Dave Lathe placed third.

 Cribbage is played Mondays, game day bridge Wednesdays and bridge Thursdays at the center.
 For more information, call 626-7777.